PennCIS233/Practical-HW2/README.md

 ### Step 3.3 - Sending Transactions

 In `frontend/src/utils/AlgoHandler.js` fill out the following 6 functions with the commented functionality.
 Remember, don't change the function names.
 Feel free to add helper functions if you want.
-Remember to use JavaScript's `await` appropriately when using `this.algodClient`, `this.algodIndexer`, and `window.AlgoSigner`:
+Remember to use JavaScript's `await` appropriately when using `this.algodClient`, `this.algodIndexer`, `this.signAndSend` (this is an async function too) and `window.AlgoSigner`.

+Note: Where applicable, use the suggested params from this.algodClient and do not edit/change them.

 1.  `signAndSend(txn)`
     - **TODO:** Convert the transaction to Base64 with AlgoSigner's method
     - **TODO:** Sign the base64 transaction with AlgoSigner
     - **TODO:** Send the message with AlgoSigner
 2.  `optInAccount(address, appID)`
-    - **TODO:** Get the suggested params from `this.algodClient`
+    - **TODO:** Get the suggested params from `this.algodClient`.
+Do not edit/change these
     - **TODO:** Create the opt-in transaction
     - **TODO:** Sign and send the transaction with our `this.signAndSend` function
 3.  `updateUserStatus(creatorAddress, userAddress, yesOrNo, appID)`
-    - **TODO:** Get the suggested params from `this.algodClient`
+    - **TODO:** Get the suggested params from `this.algodClient`.
+Do not edit/change these
     - **TODO:** Set up the transaction app arguments (remember the first argument should be the smart contract method identifier, in this case that's `"update_user_status"` )
     - **TODO:** Create the transaction
       - Include both the creator's address and user's address in the optional address array when creating the transaction (different from app args)
     - **TODO:** Sign and send the transaction with our `this.signAndSend` function
 4.  `vote(address, optionIndex, appID)`
     - **TODO:** Create app parameters (remember the first argument should be the smart contract method identifier, in this case that's `"vote"` )
+      - algosdk has a built in method for encoding numbers: https://algorand.github.io/js-algorand-sdk/modules.html#encodeUint64
     - **TODO**, create transaction, sign and send
 5.  `closeOut(address, appID)`
     - **TODO:** Create transaction, sign and send, similar to above